sersad-ru/UniKey/README.md

 Default behavior of switch and symbol codes for keys can be configured through [Serial port](#Serial-configuration).

-The devise implements HID protocol and needs no drivers for your OS.
+The device implements HID protocol and needs no drivers for your OS.

 ## Hardware